evolvingstuff/vdw2/content/posts/ankylosing-spondylitis-and-low-vitamin-d-many-studies.md

 > Describes many ways to decrease gut inflammation

-   * VitaminDWiki: A <a href="/posts/gut-friendly-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Gut-Friendly Vitamin D">gut-friendly form of vitamin D</a> should be used whenever there is gut inflammation
+   * VitaminDWiki: A [gut-friendly form of vitamin D](/posts/gut-friendly-vitamin-d) should be used whenever there is gut inflammation

    * Note - In May 2015 a person mentioned to VitaminDWiki the gut problems with Ankylosing Spondylitis